 Once you know how to read crochet patterns, the world opens up and there’s suddenly so much more you can make without the crutch of a video.
-You’ll be able to use more patterns in more styles, understand how the project comes together better and even open the door to designing and writing your own patterns.
+You’ll be able to use more patterns, try out new crochet styles, understand how the project comes together better, and even open the door to designing and writing your own patterns.
 So, let get into it!

 The Anatomy of a Crochet Pattern

 A crochet pattern starts with some information about the pattern itself.
-This is a little section on the top of the pattern or on the first page that just tells you a little about what the pattern is and why it’s so great.
-The designer also uses this space to include some information about how to customize the pattern or information on how it comes together.
+This is a little section on the top of the pattern or on the first page that just tells you a little about what the pattern is.
+Every designer varies this page, but it can include things like how to customize the pattern or information on how it comes together or just have simple yarn and hook information.
 It’s basically just a little introduction.

 Next up is the materials sections.
 This is where the designer tells you what materials and supplies were used to make that item.
 It’s the most straightforward part of how to read crochet patterns.
 All it does is let you know what you need, but you can always switch that up if you like.

 I’m going to skip ahead for now and come back to abbreviations in a bit.
 The next section is the pattern notes.
 This part is usually where you’ll find information about the sizing, skill level, and gauge.
 It helps to read this section and get an overall idea of how big your piece will be and to make sure you’re on track as you work.
-If your pattern is more complicated, you’ll also find tips and some of the designer’s suggestions in the section.
+If your pattern is more complicated, you’ll also find tips, some of the designer’s suggestions, or even special stitch instructions in the section.

 |Projects using basic stitches.
 May include basic increases and decreases.|

 |Projects may include simple stitch patterns, colorwork, and/or shaping.|